mstr-dev/Visualization-Plugins-Deprecated/README.md

 ###Description
-Goal of this repo is to share/collect customer created/customized Visualizations for MicroStrategy dashboards.
-MicroStrategy provides several out-of-box Visulizations in our platform.
-Now you can extend the visualization pool and have more choices.
-Visualization in MicrStrategy platform is based on JavaScript, so it is possible to create or adjust existing visualizations to fit in MicroStrategy platform.
+Goal of this repo is to share/collect customer created/customized visualizations of MicroStrategy dashboards.
+MicroStrategy provides several out-of-box visulizations in our platform.
+Now, you can extend your visualization pool with more choices.
+MicroStrategy visualizations are based on JavaScript, so it is possible to create or adjust existing visualizations to fit the platform.
 Some great work such as [D3](https://github.com/mbostock/d3) makes it even more convenient.

 ###How To Use
 Steps to use visualization plugins in this repo: